velvetkevorkian/enterprise/design_enterprise_report.md

 ###On making ideas stick
 Communicating what we do to people who have little to no awareness of the surrounding area can be problematic.
 Without a clear and concise explanation, the chances of them understanding what interaction design is are slim — and the chances of getting paid work from them is slimmer still.
 What we need is a method for making sure our message is easily understood and remembered, without sacrificing accuracy.

 Fortunately, there are manuals for this sort of thing.
-One of these is *Made to Stick*, by the brothers Heath.
+One of these is *Made to Stick*, by Chip and Dan Heath (Heath, 2004).
 They propose the concept of "stickiness" — ideas which are both memorable and meaningful — and offer "SUCCES", a six point checklist for making ideas "sticky":

 1. Simplicity
 2. Unexpectedness